Serialcomms/Serial-Ports-in-VBA-Arduino-2023/README.md

 This is the VBA Serial Port function set adapted for use with Arduino devices.

-No debug or extended transmit & receive functionality is provided.

 No other files, licences, payments or registrations are required.

 Functions can be used directly in Excel cells as Formulas where appropriate.

-No Arduino reboot on com port connection by design
+No Arduino reboot on com port connection by design.

 Separate arduino reboot command if required.